Disciples wage spiritual warfare through right conduct, acts of love, and by proclaiming the gospel of Jesus Christ.

 the desires of the flesh and of the mind, and were by nature children of wrath.”
 Our sinful lifestyles demonstrated that we were

 under the dominion of the Devil.
-One did not need supernatural powers to
+One did not need supernatural powers to discern

-perceive our fallen state!
+our fallen state!

-although previously we were “alienated from the
+previously we were “alienated from the

 commonwealth of Israel, strangers from the covenants of the promise, and without